 Thinking of becoming a HR Manager?
 A career in Human Resource Management can allow you to be at the forefront of a company or business, working across multiple departments.
 Read on to discover the duties of a HR Manager, including prospected salary, average age profile, Human Resources courses and facts.
 Working in a HR department could be an exciting and in-demand career step.
 Open Colleges can help you research your options.

 Jobs in HR are more popular than ever.
-Over the five years to November 2019, the number of job openings for Human Resource Managers is expected to be above average, this means that The Department of Employment expects between 25,001 and 50,000 job openings in Human Resources.
+Over the next few years, the number of job openings for Human Resource Managers is expected to be above average, this means that The Department of Employment expects around 65,200 job openings in Human Resources by 2023.

-Managing Human Resources is a career where employment for this occupation rose past five and the past ten years.
-Looking forward, employment for Human Resource Managers to November 2020 is expected to grow strongly.
+Human Resource Management is a career where employment rose past five and the past ten years.
+Looking forward, employment for Human Resource Managers is expected to grow strongly.

-HR Managers might also advise and assist other Managers in applying sound recruitment and selection practices, and appropriate induction, training and development programs, according to JobOutlook.gov.au
+HR Managers might also advise and assist other Managers in applying sound recruitment and selection practices, and appropriate induction, training and development programs.

 How much can you earn as a Human Resource Manager?
-According to JobOutlook.com.au people working in this profession full-time will earn an average of $1886 per week, which is well above the average earnings of “all occupations” of $1200 per week.
+People working in this profession full-time will earn an average of $1857 per week

 Note: These figures are indicative and cannot be used to determine a particular wage rate.

-Payscale.com lists the median wage for an HR Manager (5 years’ experience, based in NSW, Australia) as being $91 626.
+The median wage for an HR Manager (5 years’ experience, based in NSW, Australia) as being $96,564.
 Figures vary based on location, experience and other factors.

-Source: JobOulook.gov.au & ABS Labour Force Survey, annual average.
+Source: JobOutlook.gov.au & ABS Labour Force Survey, annual average.